-Row 1: In second chain from hook, sc in first stitch and in each chain to end (31).
+Row 1: sc in 2nd chain from hook, sc in next chain and across till end of row (31).

 Row 2: Ch 1, turn, *sc in first stitch, eesc in next stitch.
 Repeat from * till last two stitches, eesc in next stitch, sc in last stitch.